Donate to the Center for Educational Technologies

 From enabling the team to power research into the public eye, to empowering our future veterinary practitioners, your donation propels education forward.
 It takes work to bring the pioneering research done in labs to the public.
 The CET brings out what is developed in the labs through our Veterinary Innovation & Commercialization Program (VICP).

-In partnership with numerous faculty at the Texas A&M University College of Veterinary Medicine and Biomedical Sciences, the CET designs, develops and hosts rigorous online learning modules, case studies, and videos spanning numerous specialties in veterinary medicine.
+In partnership with numerous faculty at the Texas A&M University School of Veterinary Medicine and Biomedical Sciences, the CET designs, develops and hosts rigorous online learning modules, case studies, and videos spanning numerous specialties in veterinary medicine.
 To date, 36 faculty from 33 universities from around the globe are using these resources to teach veterinary medicine online to over 1300 veterinary students.
 These materials are used in the TAMU DVM curriculum as well as are licensed to other institutions across the globe for an annual fee.

 Born out of the need for a flexible web-based authoring tool for content creators, the CET team developed StepStone, a powerful software that allows educators to create a variety of learning experiences accessible from any internet-enabled device.
 This copyrighted software is in use by the CET and is licensed to other educators for an annual fee.
 Learn more about StepStone.